Fancy options parsing

 fmap (or rather the infix version

-it can be used to apply a function with many arguments over many values of the
+it can be used to apply a function with many arguments, instead of just two.

 To combine our two parsers to one, we can use either